martingleeson/auto_confirm_coworkers/Readme.md

 This script adds the capability to autoconfirm members on [cobot](http://cobot.me).

 It does that by regularly checking a coworking space's members for unconfirmed memberships.
-If it finds unconfirmed memberships they will be confirmed.
+If it finds unconfirmed memberships, they will be confirmed.

 ### Getting Started

-* this script is built so that it runs as a cron job
+* This script is built so that it runs as a cron job
-* it uses the cobot API to connect to cobot - for that it needs an OAuth2 access token (see below)
+* It uses the cobot API to connect to cobot - for that it needs an OAuth2 access token (see below)
-* the easiest way to deploy is on heroku with the cron:daily addon installed
+* The easiest way to deploy is on heroku with the cron:daily addon installed

-#### getting an access token
+#### Getting an access token

-* register your app https://www.cobot.me/oauth2_clients/new and get the client id
+* Register your app at https://www.cobot.me/oauth2_clients/new and get the client id
-* go to <https://www.cobot.me/oauth2/authorize?client_id=$CLIENT_ID$&scope=read%20write&response_type=token&redirect_uri=http://localhost> (replacing $CLIENT_ID$ with the actual client id from step 1)
+* Go to <https://www.cobot.me/oauth2/authorize?client_id=$CLIENT_ID$&scope=read%20write&response_type=token&redirect_uri=http://localhost> (replacing $CLIENT_ID$ with the actual client id from step 1)
-* press `grant`
+* Press `grant`
-* copy the token from the url in your browser
+* Copy the token from the url in your browser

-#### deploying on heroku
+#### Deploying on heroku

-clone the source code and cd into the directoy. install ruby and the heroku gem. then:
+Clone the source code and cd into the directoy.
+Install ruby and the heroku gem.
+Then:

     heroku create <random app name>
     heroku addons:add cron:daily